Gami-Hiro/BT5153-GroupProject-Team3/README.md

 Code > Model > Transformer2_Beam.ipynb

 ## Result Confirmation
-We confirmed the predicted descriptions compared with actual one and find insites
+We analyse the performance of our selected model, Transformer 2, across brands, and examine several case studies using saliency maps for explainability.

 Path of Code:
 Code > Performance_Evaluation > Model Performance Insights and Case Studies.ipynb